 Alumni Service Award

-The Alumni Service Awarded is given to an alumnus/alumna who has enhanced the college through dedicated service, promotion, financial support and other efforts.
+The Alumni Service Award is given to an alumnus who has enhanced the college through dedicated service, promotion, financial support, and other efforts.
 The Alumni Service Award is given at Homecoming.

 October 2017 - Kam Reeves '79